Cryru/Emotion/README.md

  - Used for logging.
  - [Website](https://serilog.net/)

-CimGui and CimGuiNet
- - Dev Mode UI
- - Included native libraries for MacOS, Linux, Windows64

 StbTrueTypeSharp
  - Provided by [StbTrueTypeSharp](https://github.com/zwcloud/StbTruetypeSharp)
  - Used as a fallback to the Emotion renderer.
 Will probably be removed later down the line

 ## Optional Dependencies

+Emotion.Plugins.CSharpScripting
+ - Uses Roslyn
+ - Allows you to easily write scripts in C#

+Emotion.Plugins.ImGuiNet
+ - Uses CimGui and CimGuiNet
+ - Dev Mode UI
+ - Included native libraries for MacOS, Linux, Windows64

 Emotion.Standard.TrueType (Found in the Plugins folder)
  - Custom wrapper utilizing .NetCore 3.0, based on [SharpFontStandard](https://github.com/jmazouri/SharpFontStandard/)